hdgarrood/value_object/README.md

 which is like some other class of value object (ie, it has all of the other object's fields and methods) but will some additional field or method, you can simply subclass it.

-## how to use
+## How to use

-    # require it
+Require it

     require 'value_object'

-    # subclass it
+Subclass it

     class Person < ValueObject::Base
       has_fields :height, :weight
     end

-    # create a value object with positional arguments
+Create a value object with positional arguments

     tom = Person.new(176, 75)
     dick = Person.new(160, 60)

-    # create a value object with a hash
+Create a value object with a hash

     harry = Person.new(:height => 176, :weight => 75)

-    # read their attributes
+Read their attributes

     tom.height        # => 176
     dick.weight       # => 60

-    # test whether value objects are equal
+Test whether value objects are equal

     tom == dick       # => false
     tom == harry      # => true

-    # test for emptiness
+Test for emptiness

     Person.new(nil, nil).empty?    # => true

-    # you can even subclass them again!
+You can even subclass them again!

     class Superhero < Person
       has_fields :power
     end